 God, as is Your Name, so is Your Renown.

 Chorus–aria (tenor)–recit (alto)–aria (sop)–recit (bass)–chorale.

 For New Year′s Day.

 At first glance it would seem that Bach′s five extant cantatas for this day form a unique grouping of works upon which to base contextual analysis.
-Unfortunately the first one, C 190, has survived in incomplete form and parts C 143 are of extremely unlikely to have been written by Bach (vol 1, chapter 65).
+Unfortunately the first one, C 190, has survived only in incomplete form and parts of C 143 are extremely unlikely to have been written by Bach (vol 1, chapter 65).
 C 248 forms part of the Christmas Oratorio (chapter 48).
-We are left with C 41 (vol 2, chapter 32), a chorale cantata from the second cycle, C 16 from the third (chapter 10) and C 171 from the fourth.
+We are left with C 41 (vol 2 chapter 32, a chorale cantata from the second cycle), C 16 from the third (chapter 10) and, lastly, C 171.
 Additional contextual comment on the first two of these works may be found in chapter 10 of this volume.